yetone/cosmos-nvim/README.md

 # Custom Configuration

-If you want to define your own configuration, you can create a file called `.cosmosvim.lua` in the `$HOME` root directory, for example:
+If you want to define your own configuration, you can create a file called `.cosmos-nvim.lua` in the `$HOME` root directory, for example:

-`~/.cosmosvim.lua`
+`~/.cosmos-nvim.lua`

 ```lua
 return {